Fr0sT-Brutal/awesome-pascal/README.md

 ## Other

+* [LightSaber Delphi Utilities](https://github.com/GabrielOnDelphi/DUT-My-Delphi-Utilities) `[Delphi]` A set of tools that help you with your Delphi code: Upgrade code from 32 to 64 bit (invalid pointer casts, etc).
+Format your code.
+Detect English spelling issues in DFM files.
+Fix the CanFocus/SetFocus at batch.
+Fix swallowed exceptions.
+Find all classes that implement an interface.
+Color picker.
+Fix the broken CRLF.
+Convert PAS files from ANSI to UTF8 and back. etc. All tools can be applied at batch to all files in the specified folder (and subfolders).
+When something wrong (invalid typecast, for example) is detected in a PAS file, you can double-click that file, and the tool will send that file to the IDE.

 * [WMI Delphi Code Creator](https://github.com/RRUZ/wmi-delphi-code-creator).
 Allows you to generate Object Pascal, Oxygene, C++ and C# code to access the WMI (Windows Management Instrumentation) classes, events and methods.
 Also includes a set of tools to explorer and Query the content of the WMI.